willejs/port-service/README.md

 I am not really happy with the main application code, i think if i spent a bit longer and had some conversations i could clean it up, write more tests, adhere to ddd and make it a bit more idiomatic.
 I would probably move it to a hexagonal architecture.
 However, i wanted to showcase some more skills around telemetry, deployment, ci/cd etc, so i tried to timebox myself on this, therefore it feels a bit half finished.

 - I would look at creating an elegant logging abstraction that could be used throughout the service, but also other services.
+- Add more context to the traces and logs (like a request id), so that we can trace a request through the system easily.
 - Fully fledged gitops pipeline that would deploy the service to k8s clusters.
 - Plug this into a developer platform like backstage, and create a service catalog entry for it.
 - Create a shared package for otel metrics and tracing.